hyperledger-archives/composer/packages/composer-website/jekylldocs/playground/id-cards-playground.md

 Importing a Business Network Card allows you to connect to a deployed business network.

-1. On the **My Wallet** page, click **Import Business Network Card** in the upper right.
+1. On the **Business Networks** page, click **Import Business Network Card** in the upper right.

 2. Drag and drop, or browse, to select a Business Network Card (`.card`) file to import.
 Click **Import**.

-The Business Network Card should now be visible in your wallet; you can now connect to the deployed Business Network.
+The Business Network Card should now be visible in your Business Networks page; you can now connect to the deployed Business Network.

 ### Connecting using Credentials

-There are two ways a Business Network Card can be created from the **My Wallet** page.
+There are two ways a Business Network Card can be created from the **Business Networks** page.

 A Business Network Card can be created using certificates, which requires the following: a _certificate_ and _private key_, provided by an admin of a business network; a _name_ for the Business Network Card; the _business network name_ for which the credentials are valid; the _Connection Profile_ details for the runtime on which the target business network is deployed.

-To create a Business Network Card from the **My Wallet** page using _certificates_:
+To create a Business Network Card from the **Business Networks** page using _certificates_:

-1. After receiving a certificate and private key, click the **Connect using credentials** button in the upper right of the **My Wallet** page.
+1. After receiving a certificate and private key, click the **Connect using credentials** button in the upper right of the **Business Networks** page.

 2. If you have previously connected to the deployed runtime, select it from the displayed list, click **Next** and proceed to step 4; otherwise select the radio option to connect to a new Blockchain and click **Next**.